GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/backend/README.md

 <details>
  <summary>more details</summary>
- The project contains the standard java and war plugins and in addition to that it contains the following plugins:
+ The project contains the standard java and war plugins and in addition to that it contains the following plugins: https://github.com/GoogleCloudPlatform/endpoints-framework-gradle-plugin for the endpoint related tasks and https://github.com/GoogleCloudPlatform/app-gradle-plugin for the appengine standard related tasks.

- [endpoints-framework-gradle-plugin](https://github.com/GoogleCloudPlatform/endpoints-framework-gradle-plugin) for the endpoint related tasks and
+ Check the links for details about the available Plugin Goals and Parameters.
- [appengine-gradle-plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin) for the appengine standard related tasks.
 </details>

 ### Generating the openapi.json file